GSecurity1979/Notes/README.md

 I return to Zadar but my dad also turns against me and ends up sleeping with Jadranka.
 I also suspect someone paid him to replace my dog with almost identical one.
 This new dog isn't healthy and doesn't like me.

+Filip is tricking me into marrying some girl.
+I fail to see the bride face because of veo, and I think I'm just a witness.
+To this day I still don't know if wedding went through and if I'm married or not.

 A waiter from Downtown bar, Ante Mitrović, wants me to nail his wife, Iva Delija, because he can't have kids.
 I refuse, but lose memory and see them having 2 kids on facebook, years later.

 My mom and my dog die, and I get family pension as 100% work unable, 70% off of my moms pension.